Batin is a village in Northern Bulgaria. It is located in Municipality of Borovo, District of Ruse.

 The immediate proximity to the Danube River and the abundance of groundwater create Batin’s glory as a non-drying water source.
 There were 12 fountains in the village.
 The village was fully water supplied in 1966.
 The best drinking water is the “Solakova fountain” in “Balar Dere” area.

-2 miles away to the north of the village are preserved remains of an ancient fortress.
+2 miles away to the north of the village are preserved remains of an ancient Thracian fortress called The Scaidava Fortress.
 Batin was founded at its present location, probably in the seventeenth century, by residents of the ancient nearby village of Kyuchuk Stambol, destroyed by an earthquake.

-The village has a renovated “Batin Arena” stadium and it is famous with the “Dunav Batin” football club.
+The village has a renovated “Batin Arena” stadium, and it is famous for the “Dunav Batin” football club.